InderJagdeo/QuotesAppSwiftUI/README.md

 ## Features
 - **Random Quote**: Get inspired with a randomly selected quote.
-- **Quote List & Quote Detail**: Browse through a comprehensive list of quotes and view detailed information for each one.
+- **List of Quotes**: Browse through a comprehensive list of quotes and view detailed information for each one.
-- **Author List & Author Detail**: Explore a list of authors and dive into details about their lives and works.
+- **List of Authors**: Explore a list of authors and dive into details about their lives and works.

 ## Technologies Used
 - **SwiftUI**: Leverages the latest UI framework from Apple to create a clean and intuitive user interface.